 Lake Anna State Park is centrally located on one of Virginia’s premier freshwater lakes, and its proximity to rapidly expanding population centers places it in a unique position within the Virginia State Park system.
 The park consists of 2,810 acres and is renowned for its beach and boating activities.
 It also attracts visitors from near and far who are inspired to visit the park to enjoy its beautiful scenery, rich history and ample recreational opportunities.

-The Department of Conservation and Recreation hosted a public information meeting on February 12, 2024.
+This public meeting follows a Department of Conservation and Recreation hosted public information meeting held on February 12, 2024.

 DCR staff provided more information about the master planning process for the park, and attendees had the opportunity to ask questions and provide comments after the presentation.
-The following topics will be covered:
+The following topics were be covered:

 The meeting was broadcast on local cable; the recording can be found at the link below. https://www.regionalwebtv.com/spotsybos.